-Julian Bales, et al. above Igor Bastidas, below
+Igor Bastidas, below

 Sub-concussive blows to the head can arise from more than football.
 Heading soccer balls is another prime example of how damage can slowly accrue over seasons and years.
-A study done by Albert Einstein College of Medicine that came out in 2018 found that frequent ball heading is worse in causing cognitive impairment than unintentional head impacts (such as player to player, or player to five players goal post).
+Soccer is the most popular participation sport in the world.
+A study done by Albert Einstein College of Medicine that came out in 2018 found that frequent ball heading is worse in causing cognitive impairment than unintentional head impacts (such as player to player, or player to goal post).
 It looked at 308 players, mostly male, between the ages of 18-55 over a two week period with an average of 45 headings occurring.
 Players with the most headings had the poorest performance on tests of psychomotor speed, working memory, and attention which are areas known to be impacted by brain injury.
 Unintentional head impacts had no correlation to cognitive impairment.

 A study published in Neurology in 2017 looked at amateur soccer players who played the game at least six months a year in leagues or clubs, and how often they headed the ball in the prior two weeks.
 There were 222 players (79% male) in the study.
 Heading was divided into quartiles, with the highest frequency averaging 125 headers in the two weeks, and the lowest just four headers.

 Central nervous symptoms (CNS) of head impacts like pain or dizziness were rated as 'moderate.'
 Being dazed was rated 'severe.'
 Being knocked out was 'very severe' CNS.
 Those with headers in the highest quartile were three times more likely to have symptoms than those in the lowest quartile.
-Two or more collisions and/or falls ('unintentional impacts') were six times more likely to have symptoms.
+Two or more collisions and/or falls ('unintentional impacts') were six times more likely to have symptoms than those with none, with one such impact three times more likely to have symptoms.
 Another study found that 30% of soccer players had 1,000+ headings/year, and had a higher rate of micro damage to the structure of white matter in the brain (the nerves connecting different parts of the brain) which is typical of TBIs, along with worse cognitive performance.